SS9987/AmeisenBot-3.3.5a/README.md

 🌵 **How to enable AutoLogin:**
 Place the "WoW-LoginAutomator.exe" in the same folder as the bot, thats all...

-💩 **Web Interface:**
-To use this piece of turd, junk, trash, don't know how to call this thing, Open the "index.html" thats hidden deep in the shittiest corner of this project...
-💡 *Pro Tip: look for a file called: "groessterMuellEUWest.javashit"*

 🔪 **How to make a CombatClass:**
 Template \*.cs file: